srleslie/srleslie.github.io/_posts/2023-08-27-exploring-arm-debug-architecture.md

 Arm's definition of the debug architecture is scattered across three documents:

-- Arm ARM<a name="_ftnref1" href="#_ftn1">[1]</a>, as an instruction set manual, defines the debug/trace function within the processor, which is also the cornerstone of the debug debugging architecture
+- Arm ARM[^1], as an instruction set manual, defines the debug/trace function within the processor, which is also the cornerstone of the debug debugging architecture
 - Coresight<a name="_ftnref2" href="#_ftn2">[2]</a> architecture defines debug/trace behavior that is compatible with ARM processors, essentially an extension of the debug feature in Arm architecture
 - ADI<a name="_ftnref3" href="#_ftn3">[3]</a> architecture defines the specification for the physical connection (JTAG/SWD) between Arm based SoC and the external environment